bible-technology/scribe-docs/docs/autographa-live/Part-2/Book-and-Chapter/p2-2-1-how-to-choose-book-chap.md

 ---
 id: p2-2-1-how-to-choose-book-chap.md
 sidebar_label: How to choose the Book and Chapter?
+title: How to choose the Book and Chapter?
 ---

-## How to choose the Book and Chapter?

 To choose the required book and chapter in the Bible for translation, follow the steps below.